mitmedialab/lcl/_modules/week1.md

     To summarize:
     1. Read Seymour Papert’s essay on [Gears of My Childhood](./activity/week1/gears.pdf) (also available in [italian](./activity/week1/gears.it.pdf), [japanese](./activity/week1/gears.pdf.ja.pdf), [portuguese](./activity/week1/gears.pt.pdf))
     2. Think about an object from your childhood that interested and influenced you
-    3. Share a photo and a short description [in the forum](http://lcl-discuss.media.mit.edu) [maybe a button?]
+    3. Share a photo and a short description [in the forum](http://lcl-discuss.media.mit.edu)

     For inspiration, here are some additional examples from Sherry Turkle’s books Evocative Objects (2007): [Cello](./activity/week1/cello.pdf), [Knots](./activity/week1/knots.pdf), [Stars](./activity/week1/stars.pdf), [Blocks](./activity/week1/blocks.pdf)